 Jerry runs a trekking and adventure company called Skychasers that specializes in journeys to the high Himalaya of Nepal.
 Here in Lancaster, he’s been heavily involved in resettling Bhutanese-Nepali refugees, through volunteering directly with the refugees and serving on the advisory board of CWS, the local resettlement agency.
 As well, every fall, he and his family organize the Pedal Harder Charity Ride in memory of his brother Glen, with the goal of raising scholarship money for nursing education.
 Jerry loves to use his bicycles for transport, exercise, and mind medicine.
 A three month bicycle trek from Tierra del Fuego north to the equator provided him with an untold number of cycling highlights and lowlights.
 Jerry enjoys traveling with his family and introducing his kids to new and offbeat adventures.

-Dave is the outbound manager at Quality Bicycle Products (QBP) east coast distribution center in Middletown, PA.
-In addition to making sure that boxes make it out each day to thousands of independent bike shops all over the country, Dave’s primary role includes organizational development, coaching, and project management for a variety of teams and initiatives.
-He is also the company gatekeeper for time management best practices and the east coast sponsor for QBP’s ACE (Advocacy, Community, Environment) program.
-He is a 10 year Lancaster City resident and actively involved in the Lancaster music scene, playing with three well-known local bands and running a local music showcase every month at Quips Pub.
-Dave has drunk gallons and gallons of the QBP Kool-Aid and truly believes that bicycles have the power to change the world!
-He recently transitioned to a completely car-less life and is looking forward to making some good bicycle memories soon that don’t involve being honked at, thrown over the handlebars by potholes, or run off the road by dump trucks.
+Dave is the board chairman of The Common Wheel and manager at Quality Bicycle Products (QBP) east coast distribution center in Lancaster, PA.
+In addition to making sure that orders make it out each day to thousands of independent bike shops all over the country, Dave’s primary roles include organizational development, coaching, and project management for a variety of teams and initiatives.
+He is also a company gatekeeper for time management best practices and the east coast sponsor for QBP’s ACE (Advocacy, Community, Environment) program.
+He is an 11 year Lancaster City resident who commutes by bike every day, lives a car-free lifestyle and believes that bicycles have the power to change the world!
+His favorite bicycle memory (so far) is touring the Chagall, Calder, Picasso, and other public art installations in Chicago by bike.

 John is a co-founder and vice president of Caldwell, Heckles and Egan, a general contractor in Lancaster.
 He is also a part-time cellist, fiddler, and ski instructor.